kencx/source/content/notes/linux/modes.md

 # -rwsr-xr-x
 ```

+`setuid` on directories is [ignored](https://superuser.com/questions/471844/why-is-setuid-ignored-on-directories) on most Linux systems.

 ### setgid bit
 The `setgid` bit has octal `2000`.
 This set the effective group ID to that of the file owner.

+Similar to `setuid`, executables that have `setgid` will be run with the effective group
+ID of the executable's group.

 If `setgid` is set on a directory, newly created files in the directory will be
 belong to the directory's group rather than file creator's group.